continuedev/continue/docs/docs/customize/context-providers.md

 }
 ```

-Each connection should include a unique name, the connection_type (e.g., postgres, sqlite), and the necessary connection parameters specific to each database type.
+Each connection should include a unique name, the `connection_type`, and the necessary connection parameters specific to each database type.

+Available connection types:

+- `postgres`
+- `mysql`
+- `sqlite`

 ### `@Locals`